Strategies to Create a Healthy Work-Life Balance

 Practice and develop mindfulness

-Make your bedroom conducive for rest
+Make your bedroom conducive to rest

 Taking work home can blur the lines for work-life boundaries and eventually lead to overwork and exhaustion.
 This phenomenon has only worsened after the work-from-home setup grew in popularity.
 Maintaining a clear boundary between the two, whether through physical distance or clear scheduling, is key.